frank-nankivell/Disaster-Relief-App/readMe.md

 ## Below gives the instructions on how to run the app

-To get the code for a specific branch:
+1) To get the code for the master app.

 `$ git clone git@ssh.dev.azure.com:v3/7wcm0035-fn17aak/app-fn17aak/app-fn17aak`
 or